 The Supreme Court ruled 5-4 on Monday that the Christian owned craft store, Hobby Lobby has the right to deny contraception and related women’s reproductive health care coverage to its employes based on it’s religious beliefs.
 That’s right, forget crafting, Hobby Lobby believes that God wants all women to be baby makers regardless of whether or not that choice might kill them.

 This is a huge blow to women’s rights and the second SCOTUS ruling in under two weeks that has made acquiring safe and affordable health care for women exceedingly difficult.
 The first ruling was the denial of buffer zones around clinics that happen to provide abortions.
-Any woman who has worked for minimum wage knows that those clinics also provide basic health care.
+Any woman who has worked for minimum wage knows that those clinics also provide basic health care that will also be given by women’s health doctor.
 I have been to quite a few abortion clinics, and it wasn’t for an abortion.
 It was for pap smears and birth control.
 But even those basic preventative health care measures for women are considered too much to ask for in today’s religious fueled ferver to take away a woman’s right to bodily autonomy and health.